 With the exception of the battery issues, all of these complaints are fairly insignificant.

-Overall, I highly, highly recommend the Sony Cyber-shot DSC-RX100.
+Overall, I highly, highly recommend the Sony RX100.
 This is a truly revolutionary camera.
 That I’m comparing its performance to my DSLRs in areas of this review should speak volumes, given that it’s a pocket-sized, point and shoot camera.
 To be sure, quality is not DSLR quality in most regards, but it can be very close.
 Close enough that I’m betting the Sony RX100 would be a suitable replacement for a DSLR for a lot of you reading this.
 A point and shoot that is a suitable replacement for a DSLR for many people and is pocket sized?!
-I honestly never thought I would see the day. $650 may seem like a lot of money, but given what this camera can do, it’s really not.
+I honestly never thought I would see the day.
+It may seem like a lot of money, but given what this camera can do, it’s really not.
 In fact, it’s a downright bargain.
-The Sony Cyber-shot DSC-RX100 will have other manufacturers playing catch-up for years, and even a year after its release in July 2013, this camera still sells at full price and is almost never discounted.
-It remains my #1 overall point and shoot camera and one that you should not hesitate to order!
+The Sony RX100 will have other manufacturers playing catch-up for years, and even though the Sony RX100 III is now available (the third generation of this camera), the Sony RX100 still remains my #1 overall point and shoot camera pick because of its robust feature set and lower price than its successors.

 If you’re looking for other photography equipment recommendations or photography tips in general check out a few of my top photography blog posts: